fbradasc/CPPCM/README.md

 When a frame is discarded the last good frame is used instead.

-## GLITCH FILTER

-Each channel is averaged with the value from the previous frame, reducing servo jitter on weak signals.

 ## FAIL SAFE

 On receiving a sufficient number of good frames we save it for fail safe.
-Then, if the signal is corrupted for too long, we output the fail safe frame instead of the last good frame.
+Then, if the signal is corrupted for too long (more than 25 frames), we output the fail safe frame instead of the last good frame.